kemnguyenle/TurEngMix/README.md

 ```

 Predictions are keyed by `(doc_id, sent_id, tok_id)` throughout, so a fresh
-run, a resumed run and a partial run produce the same file layout, and a
+run, a resumed run and a partial run produce the same file layout.
-misaligned prediction cannot be written silently.
 Encoder and LLM runs emit
-the same prediction format, so one scorer handles both — which is what lets
+the same prediction format, so one scorer handles both.
-their numbers share a table.

-## Notes for anyone building on this

-**Prediction files are not committed.** Regenerating them needs an API key, a
-GPU and about a day.
-If you have the CSVs from the paper's runs, dropping them
-in `results/predictions/` makes `python scripts/report.py` reproduce every
-results table in seconds on any laptop.
-See the last section of
-`docs/PAPER_MAPPING.md`.

 ## Citation